Two women with popcorn and drinks in a movie theater lobby.

 How is discretionary income different from disposable income?

-Some people may confuse discretionary income with disposable income, but they are not the same thing.
+Some people may confuse discretionary income with disposable income, but they aren’t the same.
 Discretionary income is the money you have left after you pay for all your necessities.
 You can think of discretionary income as ‘fun’ money.
 You can use your discretionary income for things like movie tickets, vacations, or even put it into savings.

 Infographic Showing different expenses that are paid for with either Discretionary or Disposable Income